gideondk/Raiku/README.md

 ## Architecture

-The client is uses Akka IO and iteratees to send and receive protocol buffer encoded data streams over "normal" TCP sockets.
+The client is uses Akka IO and iteratees to send and receive protocol buffer encoded data streams over TCP sockets.

-Protocol Buffer messages are transformed into easier to use requests and back, Riak PBC Content objects are serialised into *RWObjects*, which are easy to use case classes, containing all information needed to successfully write objects back into Riak.
+Protocol Buffer messages are transformed into case classes using ScalaBuff, Riak PBC Content objects are serialized into *RWObjects*, which are easy to use case classes, containing all information needed to successfully write objects back into Riak.

 You can use the client functionality to fetch, store and delete these "low level" objects, but it's wiser to use the RaikuBucket to store objects converted using a RaikuConverter implementation.